 Dear All, Well...where to even start?
 I think I'll begin by wishing all of you a massive HAPPY NEW YEAR!!!
 If your New Year's Eve bash was anywhere near as amazing as mine then we all had a brilliant one.
 Well, we are now truly deep into the run.
 We perform seven times a week with Sundays and Mondays off.
 Matinees on Tuesdays and Fridays.
 Most of our matt shows are various schools on English trips but it really has been a mixed bag of people.

+Our first matt show was to a full house of German soldiers, if I'm being honest I don't think they were very interested in what I had to say but they loved the visual jokes and clapped so hard at the end we ended up doing four curtain calls.
 So, we've done matt shows like that to matt shows that have been slightly less great to do.
 Those of you who don't know, I open the play.
 I'm the first person on set and I have the first line.
 Walking into the space all ready to go, I breath in about to belt my first line out and a lad in the forth row shouted "GAY!" at me.
 Not going to lie to you, it did throw me a bit.
 It also didn't help that his friends sat around him were laughing so hard I had to wait for the laughter to quieten down before the rest of the audience would be able to hear me.
 His friends were more entertained by that than they ever would be in me for the next two hours and I knew from that point that this show was going to quickly turn into a hard, long slog.

 We've also had a matt show of slightly older English students who took an immediate shine to Charlotte ( young romantic playing opposite me ) a few lads in the front row decided to wave at her when ever she came onto the stage.
 But once again, when the play got going they seemed to enjoy it, laughed hard and once again did more and more curtain calls.
+Over all the play is a massive success.
+We're selling out every night.
+Except the odd one where we may have four or five tickets left.
+We've had brilliant reviews and people are coming back to see it again and again.

 As much as I am loving it out here ( I like to think I'm living the dream ), we did have a show Christmas day.
 Which I was dreading.
 We had the four days before Christmas off though.
 My Elders came out to visit me in December.
 Had a really nice few days kicking into the Hamburg Christmas markets, Gluewein stalls and Brotwursts stands.
 Then during our four days off once the Elders had gone home we planned our Christmas dinner.
 We invited all seven members of the cast over to our flat in Barmbek to have a full Christmas dinner and games on Christmas eve.
 It was amazing.
 Everyone turned up with cheese and champagne and we all had a merry old time.